-The questions that are asked to school board candidates are usually related to issues facing the law the judiciary The interviewers want to learn as much as they can about the candidate.
+The questions that are asked to judical candidates are usually related to issues facing the law and the judiciary.
+The interviewers want to learn as much as they can about the candidate.

 - Why are you running for judge?